|Nutrition Facts (per serving)|

 Hungry for more?
 Don't miss the full list of cake pop candies here.

-- Add the chocolate frosting, and begin to mix it with your hands into the brownies, working until the brownies are crumbs and the mixture is evenly moistened.
+Add the chocolate frosting, and begin to mix it with your hands or spatula into the brownies, working until the brownies are crumbs and the mixture is evenly moistened.
 You want the brownie mixture to easily hold together when you press it into a ball, but still retain a little texture.
-My personal preference is to have some “crumb” left to the brownie, so that it is not just a gooey frosting ball.
-Of course, tastes vary, so add more frosting if you want a fudgier pop.

 Using a cookie scoop or teaspoon, form the mixture into small balls and roll them between your hands to get them round.